 Donate to the Center for Educational Technologies

 We develop high-value training programs and bring cutting edge veterinary technologies to light.
 Learn how to donate now.
 Your gift will provide just-in-time training resources and bring early stage veterinary technologies to life.

 The Impact of Your Donation

 By giving to the CET, you are joining us in inciting educational revolution in the form of technological innovation and meaningful collaboration.
 You enable our team to do the work of bringing significant and consequential research to light, and that means you’re advancing our ability to make waves in our world, both local and global.

 From enabling the team to power research into the public eye, to empowering our future veterinary practitioners, your donation propels education forward.
 It takes work to bring the pioneering research done in labs to the public.
 The CET brings out what is developed in the labs through our Veterinary Innovation & Commercialization Program (VICP).

-In partnership with numerous faculty at the Texas A&M University College of Veterinary Medicine and Biomedical Sciences, the CET designs, develops and hosts rigorous online learning modules, case studies, and videos spanning numerous specialties in veterinary medicine.
+In partnership with numerous faculty at the Texas A&M University School of Veterinary Medicine and Biomedical Sciences, the CET designs, develops and hosts rigorous online learning modules, case studies, and videos spanning numerous specialties in veterinary medicine.
 To date, 36 faculty from 33 universities from around the globe are using these resources to teach veterinary medicine online to over 1300 veterinary students.
 These materials are used in the TAMU DVM curriculum as well as are licensed to other institutions across the globe for an annual fee.

 Born out of the need for a flexible web-based authoring tool for content creators, the CET team developed StepStone, a powerful software that allows educators to create a variety of learning experiences accessible from any internet-enabled device.
 This copyrighted software is in use by the CET and is licensed to other educators for an annual fee.
 Learn more about StepStone.